bakerjw/Spatial_PCA/README.md

 This data and set of Matlab scripts implements methodology presented in:

-M. Markhvida, L. Ceferino, and J. Baker.
-“Modeling spatially correlated spectral accelerations at multiple periods using principal component analysis and geostatistics”.
-In: Earthquake Engineering & Structural Dynamics In Review (2017).
+Markhvida, M., Ceferino, L., and Baker, J. W. (2018).
+“Modeling spatially correlated spectral accelerations at multiple periods using principal component analysis and geostatistics.”
+Earthquake Engineering & Structural Dynamics, 47(5), 1107–1123.

 The script MAIN_sample.m calls the other scripts in the folder, provides some comments, and can be helpful for understanding and using the code in this repository.